Thread

 app sce

 Thread is suitable for large commercial building automation scenarios, such as lighting, HVAC, security, and asset tracking.
-Its high scalability and reliability enable stable communication among a large number of devices.
+Its excellent scalability and reliability support stable communication for massive numbers of devices.

 Connection to the Internet and Cloud Services